 -written by Kevin Zarnett (who also acted as recording engineer, and played bass guitar on two of Howard Gladstone’s albums).

 Howard Gladstone also has a professional business career.
-He was the founder and CEO of Plitron Manufacturing Inc, a leader in toroidal transformers for the audio and medical industries, until he sold his interest in 2016.
-He subsequently founded Torus Power Inc which specializes in power conditioning for the audio/video industry.
+He was the founder and CEO of Plitron Manufacturing Inc, a leader in toroidal transformers for the audio and medical industries.
+In 2016 he founded Torus Power Inc which specializes in power conditioning for the audio/video industry.